Sausage Party: Follow-up series

-Video game
+Mobile game

 Frank and Brenda, the two main characters of the film, made guest appearances in the mobile fighting game Sausage Legend, released by Milkcorp for iOS and Android, as part of a limited special event that ran from March 6 through July 31, 2017.
 As this game involves dueling with sausages, players in this game can unlock and control Brenda, who swings Frank around to battle other sausages.